 "I dont know either," said Jan Shipps, a scholar and historian specializing in Mormons.
 But its placement on the church's Web site makes clear "that it would have to have been approved by the general authorities of the LDS Church."

-Those close to the Mormon Church say the publication is neither the result of a religious
+Those close to the Mormon Church say the publication is neither the result of a religious revelation nor a policy change.

 "This represents a continuation of a direction they began going in several years ago," said Terry Givens, the author of four books on Mormonism and a religion professor at the University of Richmond in Virginia.